 - In the What should a visitor see after submitting your form? section, select Redirect to another page then choose the first page you created in the steps above.

-- Customize your page and set up your page settings, then click Publish.
+- Customize your page, then click Publish.

 You can create more than two landing pages and more than two forms by repeating the steps above, redirecting each form to the next page.
 It is advised that you create the last-step page first and work backwards.